Degree, Transfer and Certificate Programs

 All applicants must complete the following courses at an accredited college or university:

-• Human Anatomy with lab, Human Physiology with lab and Microbiology with lab must be completed with a 3.0 GPA or higher.
+*BIOL 40A, 40B and 40C or equivalent with lab must be completed with a 3.0 GPA or higher.

-* For combined Human Anatomy and Physiology (A&P) classes, a full academic year curriculum is required.
-All combined coursework for A & P must total at least of 8 semester units or 12 quarter units.
+* For combined Human Anatomy and Physiology (A & P) classes, a full academic year curriculum is required.
+All combined coursework for A & P must total at least of 8 semester/12 quarter units.

 PCA 50 Orientation to Primary Care Associate Program (1 unit)